 Click to view the National Curriculum for Year 6 Science

-We teach the Foundation Subjects through a topic based approach, always encouraging to make links to prior learning.
+We teach the Foundation Subjects with a focus on powerful knowledge, always encouraging to make links to prior learning.
 We aim to provide real experiences.
 We believe that children learn by doing, so we take them on several educational visits, invite speakers into school, bring in artefacts and interesting objects, and use our environment to spark learning.
 The topic work is carefully planned to allow children to make links between different areas of learning.

 Click to view the Year 6 Curriculum Overview for 2020-21